ZeyadAytta/vcloud-automation/README.md

   BackupSchedule: "Daily"
 ```

-## 🔍 Troubleshooting
+##  Troubleshooting

 ### Common Issues

 #### 1. Catalog Not Found
 ```
-Error: catalog 'Public Catalog' not found in org 'Your-Org'
+Error: catalog 'example' not found in org 'Your-Org'
 ```
 **Solution**: Verify catalog name and organization.
 For shared catalogs, ensure the `org` parameter is correctly set in the data source.